ImmunHelden/JitsiMeetServer/README.md

 Options:
-  -i,  --install                  # installs all jitsi related services and docker containers -r,  --remove                   # resets the host and removes everything jitsi related -u,  --up                       # starts all jitsi related services and docker containers -d,  --down                     # down all jitsi related services and docker containers
+  -i,  --install                  # installs all jitsi related services and docker containers -r,  --remove                   # resets the host and removes everything jitsi related !!! removes users for internal auth !!!
+  -u,  --up                       # starts all jitsi related services and docker containers -d,  --down                     # down all jitsi related services and docker containers
-       --reset                    # runs all roles successively to completly reinstall and startup the jitsi services -cu, --creatuser                # create a new user --username <username>      # the username parameter for a new user --password <password>      # the password parameter for a new user
+       --reset                    # runs all roles successively to completly reinstall and startup the jitsi services !!! removes users for internal auth !!!
+  -cu, --creatuser                # create a new user
+       --username <username>      # the username parameter for a new user --password <password>      # the password parameter for a new user